-Sanjay Gope has never missed a step – because he has never taken one.
-The 18-year-old has been in a wheelchair all his life.
+Sanjay Gope has been in a wheelchair all his life.
 I met him in Bango, a village around six kilometres from the Uranium Corporation of India Limited’s (UCIL) mine in Jaduguda town (listed as Jadugora in the Census), in Purbi (East) Singhbhum district of Jharkhand.

 UCIL, a government of India entity, dug its first mine here in 1967.
 The ore processed in Jaduguda and six other nearby mines is converted into yellowcake (a mixture of uranium oxides) and sent to the Nuclear Fuel Complex in Hyderabad.